*SPOILER ALERT! *

 found a minimal selection of colorful gowns hanging side by side.
 The sight

-would consist of casual attire.
-What was so improper about a nice pair of
+cruise would consist of casual attire.
+What was so improper about a nice pair

 Ian’s